 Generative Learning Phase

-Upon completion of core learning experiences and self-paced special inquiry, you will take a comprehensive exam to demonstrate the capacity to integrate and apply across the content of the program.
+Upon completion of core learning experiences and asynchronous special inquiry, you will take a comprehensive exam to demonstrate the capacity to integrate and apply across the content of the program.
 Following your comprehensive exam, you will begin the process, under the continued direction of your mentor team, of creating a full-length disseminable dissertation or, with approval, a related artifact that accomplishes the same learning objectives.

 Comprehensive Exam